jlc06/FinalDataProject/README.md

 ## Outline of Repository
 ### Database Folder
 Includes working code that scrapes the Pro-Football-Reference website, cleans the returned data in a functional pandas DataFrame, and creates a CSV file to be loaded into pgAdmin.
+It also includes our ERD of our relational database in SQL, as well as a SQL file that shows how are tables were created.
 ### Database_CSVs Folder
 Includes all data, in CSV format, that is currently in our AWS Database.
 ### Models Folder